brennalaurentan/tp/docs/UserGuide.md

 Example:
 * `list` followed by `att 1 2 d/2024-02-02` marks the attendance of the persons at the 1st and 2nd indexes of BandBook, on 2024-02-02.
-* `find David` followed by `att 1 2 d/2024-02-02` marks the attendance of the persons at the 1st and 2nd indexes of the results of the `find` command, on 2024-02-02.
+* `find n/David` followed by `att 1 2 d/2024-02-02` marks the attendance of the persons at the 1st and 2nd indexes of the results of the `find` command, on 2024-02-02.
 <br>

 ### Unmarking attendance of person(s): `attd`